Shastick/zio-prefetcher/README.md

 Hence, the time it takes to access pre-fetched things is entirely predictable.
 Think of a prefetcher as a `Supplier[T]` that returns a `T` immediately while regulary refreshing itself in the background

 Note that it is _slightly_ different from a cache.
+Please refer to [this blog post](https://j3t.ch/tech/prefetching-pattern/) for some further context.

 ## How To Use